tejidokit/Stock-Market-App/README.md

 # Stock Market App
-Passing API data from Backend to the Front End using Handle Bars and Node.JS
+Created a stock market finding app by passing API data from Backend to the Front End using Handle Bars and Node.JS

 ![](ezgif.com-video-to-gif.gif)